makandra/katapult/README.md

 Here's a the suggested process:

 1) Run a scenario (create one if needed)
 2) Tag that scenario with @no-clobber.
-This will keep tests from modifying the generated test app.
+This will leave the generated test app untouched in subsequent test runs.
 3) Make a commit inside the generated test application, so you'll have a clean working directory: `script/kta git add --all && script/kta git commit -m 'x'`
 4) Modify the test app as needed.
 Boot a development server with